XavierTho/cantella_frontend/navigation/gradelog.md

   // Function to load grade logs from the backend async function loadGradeLogs() {
     try {
-      // Make a GET request to the backend API to fetch grade logs const response = await fetch('http://127.0.0.1:8887/api/gradelog', {
+      // Make a GET request to the backend API to fetch grade logs for the current user const response = await fetch('http://127.0.0.1:8887/api/gradelog', {
         credentials: 'include', // Include credentials for authentication });